 Huis ten Bosch Palace

-Huis ten Bosch Palace in The Hague is currently the home of Princess Beatrix.
-It was made available to then Queen Beatrix in 1981.
-At some point in the future, King Willem-Alexander, Queen Máxima and their three daughters will move to the palace.
+Huis ten Bosch Palace in The Hague was made available to the then Queen Beatrix in 1981.
+It was the home of Princess Beatrix until early 2014, when she moved back to Drakensteyn Castle in Lage Vuursche.
+At some point in the future, King Willem-Alexander, Queen Máxima and their three daughters will move to Huis ten Bosch Palace.

 The main building of the palace is also sometimes used for public functions and entertaining, while the Hague wing contains guest quarters.
 Following three years of restoration work, theOranjezaalwas again opened for royal functions in 2001.